Plastic Film Recycling

 If it was easy, it would already be done

-In 2011 Ei Pioneers embarked on a commercial plastic film recycling journey targeted at moderate generators where standard size bale assembly was not practical.
-Development of a city-wide plastic film recycling template was the intended destination.
+In 2011 Ei Pioneers embarked on a commercial plastic-film-recycling journey targeted at moderate generators where standard-sized bale assembly was not practical.
+Development of a city-wide plastic-film recycling template was the intended destination.

-In simplistic terms, the city-wide template pilot plan was to recruit 10 - 12 industry pioneers who generate a moderate amount of plastic film in their operations.
+In simplistic terms, the city-wide template pilot plan was to recruit 10 – 12 industry pioneers who generate a moderate amount of plastic film in their operations.
 Using a small baler, the pioneers collect and bale plastic film on-site for periodic collection.
 A local hauler collects and delivers the small bales to a warehouse.
-The small bales are re-baled into standard size larger bales and stored in an empty tractor trailer.
-Once full, the plastic film is sold by the tractor trailer load as a raw material to a manufacturer.
+The small bales are re-baled into standard-sized larger bales and stored in an empty tractor trailer.
+Once full, the plastic film is sold by the tractor-trailer load as a raw material to a manufacturer.

 HMSHost Milk Jug Recycling

 A precursor to the plastic film recycling template was a successful milk-jug-recycling program at Hartsfield-Jackson Atlanta International Airport, the busiest airport in the world.
 Thanks to Ei Pioneer HMSHost’s perseverance, the Starbucks milk-jug-recycling program established mini-baler best practices.
 The ZWA Blog post, Milk Jugs Recycled at Atlanta Airport, announces the program launch.
 Note the Atlanta Airport is the Sustainable Food Court Initiative (SFCI) Airport Pilot.

 In August 2012 CM launched their successful plastic-film-recycling program using a mini baler.
 The film rebates, coupled with reduced landfill-tipping fees, covered the baler and labor cost and improved the bottom line.
 The ZWA Blog post, ACTION: Theme for SFCI Shopping Mall Pilot, announces the mall plastic-film-recycling program.